 The Department of DECLG issued circular SHIP 2010/12 in June 2010 which made a commitment to align supply with identified demand to ensure efficient and cost effective delivery of housing.
 This circular states that 'It is essential that only those projects which meet identified house need are advanced beyond Project Appraisal stage and recommended for funding under the CAS programme'.
 The recommend approach is for each housing authority to issue an annual 'call for proposals'.
 This circular was followed by a document from the department in June 2010 entitled a 'call for proposals for the provision of accommodation by approved housing bodies for people with specific categories of housing need'.
-The method outlined in theses documents is that Approved Housing Bodies will submit proposals to the Department for inclusion in the voluntary & Co-operative work programme.
+The method outlined in theses documents is that Approved Housing Bodies will submit proposals to the Housing Authorities who after examining them will submit suitable ones to the Department for inclusion in the voluntary & Co-operative work programme.
 The department will, in turn examine these and announce the projects to be approved depending on funding levels available.